trachanh1609/angular-assignment/README.md

 ## Install

-Install NodeJS: https://nodejs.org (tested with 6.9.1)
+Install NodeJS: https://nodejs.org (tested with 6.9.1 and 6.10.2 LTS)

-Clone this repository
+For Windows official Git is recommended: https://git-scm.com/download/win

+Then clone or fork this repository.

 ### Install global tools `gulp` and `bower`
 ```